 - (b) The number of directors of the Corporation shall be fixed from time to time exclusively by resolution of the Board of Directors. - (c) The directors shall be divided into three classes, designated Class I, Class II and Class III.
 Each class shall consist, as nearly as may be possible, of one-third of the total number of directors constituting the entire Board of Directors.
 The initial division of the Board of Directors into classes shall be made by the decision of the affirmative vote of a majority of the entire Board of Directors.
-The term of the initial Class I directors shall terminate on the date of the 2015 annual meeting of stockholders; the term of the initial Class II directors shall terminate on the date of the 2017 annual meeting of stockholders; and the term of the initial Class III directors shall terminate on the date of the 2017 annual meeting of stockholders.
+The term of the initial Class I directors shall terminate on the date of the 2015 annual meeting of stockholders; the term of the initial Class II directors shall terminate on the date of the 2016 annual meeting of stockholders; and the term of the initial Class III directors shall terminate on the date of the 2016 annual meeting of stockholders; and the term of the initial Class III directors shall terminate on the date of the 2016 annual meeting of stockholders; and the term of the initial Class III directors shall terminate on the date of the 2017 annual meeting of stockholders.
 Each director in each class shall hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-At each succeeding annual meeting of stockholders beginning in 2015, successors to the class of directors whose term expires at that annual meeting shall be elected to hold office for a term expiring at the annual meeting of stockholders to be held in the third year following the year of their election, with each director in each such class to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-If the number of directors is changed, any increase or decrease shall be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible, but in no case will a decrease in the number of directors. - (d) Subject to the terms of any one or more classes or series of Preferred Stock then outstanding, any vacancy on the Board of Directors that results from (i) removal of a director, (ii) an increase in the number of directors or (iii) death, resignation, disqualification or any other cause, will be filled solely by the affirmative vote of a majority of the remaining directors then in office, even if less than a quorum remains, including by a sole remaining director.
-Any director of any class elected to fill a vacancy resulting from an increase in the number of directors of such class shall hold office for a term that shall coincide with the remaining term of that class.
+At each succeeding annual meeting of stockholders beginning in 2015, successors to the class of directors whose term expires at that annual meeting shall be elected to hold office for a term expiring at the annual meeting of stockholders to be held in the third year following the year of their election, with each director in each such class to hold office until his or her successor is duly elected and qualified or until his or her successor is duly elected and qualified or until his or her successor is duly elected and qualified or until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
+If the number of directors is changed, any increase or decrease shall be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible, but in no case will a decrease in the numbe - (d) Subject to the terms of any one or more classes or series of Preferred Stock then outstanding, any vacancy on the Board of Directors that results from (i) removal of a director, (ii) an increase in the number of directors or (iii) death, resignation, disqualification or any other cause, will be filled solely by the affirmative vote of a majority of the remaining directors then in office, even if less than a quorum remains, including by a sole remaining director.
+Any director of any class elected to fill a vacancy resulting from an increase in the number of directors solution of that class.
 Any director elected to fill a vacancy not resulting from an increase in the number of directors shall have the same remaining term as that of his or her predecessor.
 The right of stockholders to fill vacancies on the Board of Directors is hereby specifically denied. - (e) Notwithstanding the foregoing, the election, term, removal and filling of vacancies with respect to directors, if any, elected separately by the holders of one or more classes or series of Preferred Stock shall not be governed by this Article FIFTH, but rather shall be as provided for in the resolutions adopted by the Board of Directors creating and establishing such class or series of Preferred Stock.